 7am - After baking, turn off the oven and leave the baking tin in the cooling oven for another hour.

-8am - Take the loaf out of the baking tins and wrap in a kitchen towel, baking paper or tin foil for another 24 hours.
+8am - Take the loaf out of the baking tins and wrap in a kitchen towel for another 24 hours.

 Day 4 (Tuesday morning)

 Cut into thin slices and enjoy with butter and jam or smoked fish for a hearty breakfast!